May 2024

 • Adjunct Professor Greg Castanias spoke at Stanford Law School’s Silicon Valley IP Forum in Palo Alto, California in March 2024.
 He participated on a panel dedicated to Appellate Practice in IP cases.

-• Last fall, Professor Yvonne Cripps chaired a panel and presented on anti-SLAPPs measures at the 30th Anniversary Conference of an organization called Protect in London at Linklaters LLP.
+• Last fall, Professor Yvonne Cripps chaired a panel and presented on anti-SLAPPs measures at the 30th Anniversary Conference called Protect in London at Linklaters LLP.

 • During the spring semester, Professor Mark Janis participated in several presentations including the following: